How high school co-op can kickstart your career

 Making these connections and leveraging them may be super useful even after your high school co-op has ended.

-"I also was hired at the owner's second clinic, and both part-time jobs helped me discover what workplace qualities I possess and what qualities I should improve upon," she adds.
+"I was also hired at the owner's second clinic, and both part-time jobs helped me discover what workplace qualities I possess and what qualities I should improve upon," she adds.

 The best part?